Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: INTRODUCTION

 \section{INTRODUCTION}

-Mapping the phase structure of quantum chromodynamic (QCD) at finite temperature and non-zero chemical potential in a rotating system is one of the recent challenges in the condensed matter of strong interaction.
+Mapping the phase structure of QCD at finite temperature and nonzero chemical potential in a rotating system is one of the recent challenges in the condensed matter of strong interaction.
 The main interest arises from the relevant experiments on the global spin polarization of produced particles \cite{STAR:2017ckg}.
-According to these measurements, in non-central heavy-ion collision (HIC) at Relativistic Heavy Ion Collider (RHIC) the colliding nuclei deposit a large angular momentum on the order of $L \approx 10^{3} \hbar$ in the produced quark-gluon plasma (QGP).
-As a consequence of non-vanishing angular momentum in the plasma of quarks and gluons, the shear flow of longitudinal momentum arises which in turn, leads to the generation of of strong vortical structure $\omega \approx 10^{22} s^{-1}$.
-Such a large vorticity may have some non-trivial effects on the properties of quark matter.
-Possible effects of rotation includes the chiral vortical effect \cite{Vilenkin:1979ui,Vilenkin:1980zv,Fukushima:2018grm}, chiral vortical wave \cite{Jiang:2015cva}, spin polarization of particles \cite{Becattini:2020ngo,Huang:2020dtn}, Pion condensate \cite{Liu:2017spl,Cao:2019ctl}, the confinement-deconfinement transition \cite{Chernodub:2020qah,Braguta:2021jgn,Chen:2022smf}, and its influence on the scalar chiral condensate of quark and antiquark and consequently the reduction in the transition temperature of chiral symmetry restoration \cite{Jiang:2016wvv,Chernodub:2016kxh,Wang:2018sur,Zhang:2020hha,Sadooghi:2021upd,Mehr:2022tfq}.
-It is, therefore, the purpose of this paper to scrutinize the effect of rotation on the chiral condensate, in particular, at moderate densities and study the phases of quark matter in this region of phase space.
+According to these measurements, in noncentral heavy-ion collision (HIC) at the Relativistic Heavy Ion Collider (RHIC) the colliding nuclei deposit a large angular momentum on the order of $L \approx 10^{3} \hbar$ in the produced quark-gluon plasma (QGP).
+As a consequence of nonvanishing angular momentum in the plasma of quarks and gluons, the shear flow of longitudinal momentum arises which in turn, leads to the generation of of strong vortical structure $\omega \approx 10^{22} s^{-1}$.
+Such a large vorticity may have some nontrivial effects on the properties of quark matter.
+Possible effects of rotation include the chiral vortical effect \cite{Vilenkin:1979ui,Vilenkin:1980zv,Fukushima:2018grm}, chiral vortical wave \cite{Jiang:2015cva}, the spin polarization of particles \cite{Becattini:2020ngo,Huang:2020dtn}, pion condensate \cite{Liu:2017spl,Cao:2019ctl}, the confinement-deconfinement transition \cite{Chernodub:2020qah,Braguta:2021jgn,Chen:2022smf}, and its influence on the scalar chiral condensate of quark and antiquark and consequently the reduction in the transition temperature of chiral symmetry restoration \cite{Jiang:2016wvv,Chernodub:2016kxh,Wang:2018sur,Zhang:2020hha,Sadooghi:2021upd,Mehr:2022tfq}.
+It is, therefore, the purpose of this paper to scrutinize the effect of rotation on the chiral condensate, in particular at moderate densities, and study the phases of quark matter in this region of phase space.